 Academic Year Housing

-2021-2022 Housing Application Process
+2023-2024 Application Process

+To access the waitlist page please go to the Housing Portal > Academic Year Application > Application Status > Additional Steps > Waitlist.
 Students are welcome to sign up for one, some, or all waitlists that are available to them.
-Please note, access to waitlists will be based on your classification (i.e. only underclassmen can access the Towers waitlist).
-Our office will send offers to students on the waitlist(s) as spaces open.
-These offers will be sent on an individual basis to student Pepperdine email addresses.
-Offers will expire within 24 - 48 hours, so please be sure to be monitoring your Pepperdine email account consistently now and throughout the summer to avoid missing an offer.
+Placements will be offered to students who sign up on a waitlist on a rolling basis based on availability.
+Offers will expire within 24 - 48 hours, so please be sure to be monitoring your Pepperdine email account consistently throughout the summer to avoid missing an offer.

 Frequently Asked Questions